madisonbullard/mcp-servers/README.md

 bun install
 ```

-- Build the MCP server and CLI of the server you want to develop:
+- Build the MCP server and CLI of the server you want to develop (this command builds every package in the monorepo):
 ```bash
 bun run build
 ```